Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 EnterpriseUnlimited

-• When you reach your limit on the Free Tier or Launch plan, you cannot create additional projects.
-Instead, you can upgrade to the Launch or Scale plan, which offers allowances of 10 and 50 projects, respectively.
+• When you reach your limit on the Free Plan or Launch plan, you cannot create additional projects.
+Instead, you can upgrade to the Launch, Scale, or Business plan, which offer allowances of 100, 1000, and 5000 projects, respectively.

-• Extra projects are available with the Scale plan in units of 10 for $50 each.
+• Extra projects are available on both the Scale and Business plans in units of 1000 and 5000, respectively, for $50 per unit.

 Need help?